 This series was pretty straight forward.
-Aurore Beaulieu was very strong in the Guelph net stopping 76 of 81 shots, but it was the Gryphons lack of offence (5.1% shooting percentage in the playoffs vs 9.1% in the regular season) that doomed them.
+Aurore Beaulieu was solid in the Gryphon net, stopping 76 of 81 shots, but it was Guelph’s lack of offence (5.1% shooting percentage in the playoffs vs 9.1% in the regular season) that doomed them.
 This was especially the case given the strong play of Erica Fryer.
-The numbers back it up as well as Toronto thanks to Fryer’s strong play and a regular pace of offence ended up just over that magic 100 that PDO is looking for whilst Guelph ended up close, but was dragged down by the lack of scoring.
+The numbers back it up as well, as Toronto, thanks to Fryer’s strong game and a regular pace of the offence, ended up just over that magic 100 that PDO is looking for, while Guelph ended up close but was doomed by the lack of scoring.

 McCaw Cup SemiFinal

 This matchup posed an exciting challenge for the Toronto Varsity Blues.
 The Ryerson Rams had struggled in the two matchups during the season, losing 2-0 in October and 6-4 in a wild game in January, but Ryerson was riding high heading into this series.
 A team that continually has been on the rise the past three seasons, the Rams knocked off the Brock Badgers in two games to be the only lower seed to advanced out of the quarterfinals.
 They entered this end of February series searching for their first trip to the McCaw Cup in program history.